xhad/pawgoni/README.md

-# pawgoni - Process Actuarial Worker for Longon Intents
+# pawgoni - Process Actuarial Worker for Logon Intents

 Below you have instructions on how the project has been set up.